gaps-closure/gaps-closure.github.io/docs/Java/01-overview.md

 In the rest of this document, we first present a quick start guide followed by a detailed usage of the toolchain components.
 For each component, we describe what it does, provide some insight into how it works, discuss inputs and outputs and provide invocation syntax for usage.
-We conclude with a discussion of limitations of the current toolchain and a roadmap for future work.
-We provide samples of significant input and output files in the appendices, and provide a list of bibliographic references at the end.
+We conclude with a discussion of the limitations of our current toolchain and a roadmap for future work.
+We provide samples of significant input and output files in the appendices and provide a list of bibliographic references at the end.